Slovenia's Adriatic Coast, Town by Town

 Koper

 Slovenia's largest coastal city, and its most substantial.
 Tito Square is the best-preserved Venetian square left on the coast, framed by the Gothic arches of the Praetorian Palace, café tables spilling across the flagstones.
-Look closely and Koper's Italian past is everywhere — street signs still bilingual, the winged lion of St. Mark carved into corner buildings, church bells cast in Venice centuries ago and still ringing.
+Climb the bell tower behind the cathedral and you'll pass the bell of St. Nazarius on the way up — cast in Venice in 1333, and still the oldest bell in Slovenia that actually rings!
+Street signs stay bilingual to this day, Slovene and Italian side by side — Koper's Venetian centuries never quite left.

 Izola